varkenvarken/Snap/documentation/Snap-User-Manual.md

 ### Tags & Accept tags

 Each of those fields can contain a comma separated list of tags.
-If [match tags](#match-tags) is enabled in the Snap\! panel, this snap-point can only be snapped to another snap-point if one of its tags matches one of the accept tags in the target object.
+If [match tags](#match-tags) is enabled in the Snap! panel, this snap-point can only be snapped to another snap-point if one of its tags matches one of the accept tags in the target object.
 The converse is true also: this snap-point can only be snapped to, if the tag on the snap-point on the object matches one of the accept tags.

 ## Add-on preferences

 ![](images/image7.png) {#add-on-preferences}

-The look of several aspects of the Snap\! add-on can be controlled with the options in the preferences.
+The look of several aspects of the Snap! add-on can be controlled with the options in the preferences.
 This makes it possible to match the colors with your theme for example.

 ### Visible

-This option is available in the Snap\! panel in the 3d-view as well.
+This option is available in the Snap! panel in the 3d-view as well.

 When you are done positioning your modular assets or you want to focus on something else for a while, you can toggle the visibility of all snap-point labels to declutter your 3d view.